What is public liability insurance?

 If someone is injured, or their property is damaged, and you are found legally liable for it, public liability provides the cover your business needs to resolve a claim.

-You may need it even if you work from home – if a client or delivery person falls down the stairs due to a loose handrail, for example.
+You may need it even if you work from home - if a client or delivery person falls over a box in your hallway, for example.

 What does it cover?

-A Direct Line for Business Public Liability policy insures you for a range of accidents.
-It could be something very serious, like the home owner getting hurt by tripping over your tools while you're building their conservatory, or something as simple as spilling coffee on a client laptop during a meeting.
+A Direct Line Public Liability policy insures you for a range of accidents.
+It could be something very serious, like someone getting hurt by tripping over one of your tools while you're building their conservatory, or something as simple as spilling coffee on a client laptop during a meeting.

 We offer cover from £1 million up to £10 million depending on the needs of your business, and subject to eligibility.